negative-spaces/negative-spaces.github.io/plateaus/plateaus.md

 “knowing, thinking, measuring, theorizing, and observing are material practices of intra-acting within and as part of the world” (90).
 >"Knowing is not about seeing from above or outside or even seeing from a prosthetically enhanced human body.
 Knowing is a matter of intra-acting.
 Knowing entails specific practices through which the world is differentially articulated and accounted for.
 In some instances, "nonhumans" (even beings without brains) emerge as partaking in the world's active engagement in practices of knowing.
 Knowing entails differential responsiveness and accountability as part of a network of performances.
 Knowing is not a bounded or closed practice but an ongoing performance of the world" (Barad 2007, 149).
-"apparatuses are material-discursive practices-causal intra-actions through which matter is iteratively and diferentially articu­lated, reconfigurinn the material-discursive field of possibilities and impossibilities in the ongoing dynamics of intra-activity that is agency.
+"apparatuses are material-discursive practices-causal intra-actions through which matter is iteratively and differentially articulated, reconfiguring the material-discursive field of possibilities and impossibilities in the ongoing dynamics of intra-activity that is agency.
 Apparatuses are not bounded objects or structures; they are open-ended practices."
 (170)

 Explain Barad's **Diffractive Apparatus**
 For them, Apparatus serves at times as instrument of investigation and at other times, object. but never both at once - complementary events. *Later on I argue my DM praxis is a diffractive apparatus and both a site and tactic of interference. the open question is, however, is it both at once? (superposition) and, most radically, apprehended as both at once?
 Theory and practice -- foucault says theory is practice.
 I would agree, and argue I put the theory I have so far into practice in instances of interference where the site is suddenly opened, and only later theorize deeper. but that doesn't discount the praxis (theory as practice) i was enacting in the moment.*